 How is child support actually calculated in Texas when my income includes business distributions, K-1s, and bonuses instead of a simple salary?

 Texas uses a percentage of your net resources, which is far broader than your salary.
 Net resources can include practice distributions, K-1 income, bonuses, commissions, deferred compensation, and certain self-employment income, with specific deductions applied.
-The hard part for business owners and high earners is income characterization, deciding what genuinely counts and how to treat retained earnings or reinvested profit.
+The hard part for business owners and high earners is income characterization, deciding what genuinely counts and determining how to treat retained earnings or reinvested profit.
+Depending upon your situation, consulting with a financial advisor may be warranted.

 Is there a cap on Texas child support, and can support go above the guideline amount for high earners?

-Yes.
+Yes and yes.
 Texas applies guideline percentages to net resources only up to a statutory cap, which is periodically adjusted by the Texas Attorney General.
 For one child, the guideline starts at 20 percent of net resources, increasing with additional children.
-Above that cap, a court can order additional support based on the proven needs of the children, including their established standard of living.
+Above that cap, a court can order, or the parties can agree to, additional support based on the proven needs of the children, including their established standard of living or any additional medical or educational needs.

-Can we set child support privately without going through the Office of the Attorney General?
+Can we set child support privately without going through the Office of the Attorney General (OAG)?

-Absolutely, and many families prefer it.
+Yes, absolutely, and many families prefer it.
 You can reach a negotiated agreement that is then submitted to the court for approval as an enforceable order, without agency-driven OAG enforcement.
 This private path gives you far more control over how sensitive financial and business details are handled.
+However, all court-ordered child support payments in the state of Texas must be processed through the State Disbursement Unit (SDU).
+This ensures proper tracking and enforcement of those payments, whether the OAG is involved in your case or not.

-How do I keep my business finances and personal income off the public record during a child support case?
+How do I keep my business finances and personal income out of the public record during a child support case?

-You cannot guarantee total privacy in any court matter, but careful handling makes a real difference.
-Resolving support through negotiation or collaborative methods, rather than contested hearings, limits how much detailed financial information enters the public file.
+You cannot guarantee total privacy in any court matter, but careful handling that focuses on resolution makes a real difference.
+Resolving child support through negotiation or collaborative methods, rather than contested hearings, limits how much detailed financial information enters the public file or is discussed in open court.

 Who pays for the children’s health insurance and medical costs on top of child support?

 In Texas, medical and dental support are ordered separately and in addition to base child support.
-Typically one parent provides health and dental coverage, and uninsured medical expenses are split between the parents, often equally.
-The court will factor in the cost and availability of coverage through either parent’s employer or business.
+Typically one parent, often the parent paying child support, provides health and dental coverage, and uninsured medical expenses are split between the parents, often equally.
+The court will factor in the cost and availability of coverage through either parent’s employer or business and make the final determination.

 Can a child support order be modified later if my income changes or the business has a strong or weak year?

 Yes.
-Texas allows modification when there is a material and substantial change in circumstances, or generally when three years have passed and the new amount would differ meaningfully from the existing order.
-For owners and high earners with variable income, this matters, since a single strong or weak year does not automatically reset your obligation.
+Texas allows modification when there is a “material and substantial change” in circumstances, or if three years have passed and the new amount would differ meaningfully from the existing order.
+For owners and high earners with variable income, these caveats matter, since a single strong or weak year does not automatically reset your obligation.
+Job loss or a large promotion can also qualify as grounds for modification.

 How is child support enforced in Texas if the other parent stops paying?

 Texas offers strong enforcement tools, including wage withholding, liens, license suspension, and contempt proceedings for nonpayment.
+Consequences can also include jail time.
 For complex income that is not a simple paycheck, enforcement may require additional documentation and financial tracing.
-A well-drafted original order makes future enforcement far cleaner if it ever becomes necessary.
+A well-drafted, clear original order makes future enforcement cleaner if it ever becomes necessary.

 How long does child support last in Texas?